spacotto/get_next_line/README.md

 - Standard behavior

 **NULL**
-1. There is nothing else to read
+- There is nothing else to read
-2. An error occurred
+- An error occurred

 >[!NOTE]
 > The returned line should include the terminating `\n` character, **except when the end of the file is reached** and the file does not end with a `\n` character.

+## Logic
+Lorem ipsum

 ## Static Variable
 ### Definition